BarthesSimpson/robbie-monorepo/README.md

 ## Run

 Clone the repo to your local machine.
-Install dependencies with command `yarn` then start app with `yarn start`.
+Install dependencies with command `yarn` (or `npm i` then start app with `yarn start` (or `npm start`).
 You will need the dummy backend server from [here](https://github.com/udacity/reactnd-project-readable-starter) running on port 5001.

 ## Test

-Run `yarn test` to execute tests.
-If not all tests run, enter `a` from the test console to run them.
+Run `yarn test a` or `npm test a` to execute tests.
 I wrote only the most basic unit tests for components.
 I didn't get around to unit tests for reducers, action creators, etc. but they were not required for the homework.

-## Two Small Divergences from Rubric
+## One Small Divergence from Rubric

-- The rubric states:
->The application requires only npm install and npm start to install and launch.

-I used `yarn` instead of `npm`.

 - The rubric states:
 >Listed posts are displayed with title, author, number of comments, current score, __and a voting mechanism to upvote or downvote the post__.
 Posts should have buttons or links for editing or deleting that post.